What is a prepaid card and how does it work?

 What is a prepaid card?

-You can use a prepaid card to make purchases or pay bills—the same way you would a credit card or debit card.
+You can use a prepaid card to make purchases or pay bills—the same way you would with a credit card or debit card.
 But similar to a gift card, a prepaid card is loaded with money in advance.
 You might hear prepaid cards referred to as prepaid debit cards, prepaid credit cards, pay-as-you-go cards or stored-value cards.

 You can generally buy prepaid cards at banks or retail locations like grocery stores and drugstores.
 The cards come with either a set available balance or an option to load money onto the card.
 From there, you can use the card until you’ve depleted the balance.
 Once the money runs out, you won’t be able to make more purchases until you reload the card.

 A prepaid card functions in some ways like other cards.
-This means you can swipe or insert it into point-of-sale systems to make your purchases and, in some cases, use it at ATMs for cash withdrawals.
+This means you can swipe it at or insert it into point-of-sale systems to make your purchases and, in some cases, use it at ATMs for cash withdrawals.

 Prepaid card vs. debit card vs. credit card